jeremyKisner/verbose-goggles/basic-algebra/chapterfour/LEARN.md

 - y - 4 = -1(x - 5)
     - y - 4 = -1x + 5
         - y = -1x + 9

+# 4.63
+Find an equation of a line that contains the points  (−3,−1) and  (2,−2).
+Write the equation in slope–intercept form.